 'What about you?
 As God calls, he equips.
 Our maker gives assignments to people.
 What have you done well?
 What have you loved to do?
 Stand at the intersection of your affections and successes and find your uniqueness.
 You have one.
 An uncommon call to an uncommon life.'(Cure for the Common Life, 2006, Thomas Nelson)

 I want to live an uncommon life.
 I don't want to be run of the mill.
 I don't want to meet you on the Big Day and feel that I let you down.
-I don't want for you to ask me with disappointment in your eyes what I did with the gifts you gave me.
+I don't want for you to ask me what I did with the gifts you gave me and for me to be unable to look you in the face because I never tried.
 I don't want to look back and see how wonderful the tapestry of my life could have been if only I'd had more...what?
 Courage?
 Faith?
 Get-up-and-go?

 'Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our light, not our darkness that most frightens us.
 We ask ourselves, 'Who am I to be brilliant, gorgeous, talented, fabulous?
 Actually, who are you not to be?
 You are a child of God.
 Your playing small does not serve the world.
 There's nothing enlightened about shrinking so that other people won't feel insecure around you.
 We are all meant to shine, as children do.
 We were born to make manifest the glory of God that is within us.
 It's not just in some of us; it's in everyone.
 And as we let our own light shine, we unconsciously give other people permission to do the same.
 As we're liberated from our own fear, our presence automatically liberates others.'Marianne Williamson, 'A Return to Love: Reflections on the Principles of 'A Course in Miracles' (often attributed to Nelson Mandela).